-lock: swapw.i R6,R5,0 bnew.i R6,R0,lock
+lock: swap R6,0(R5) bne R6,R0,lock

 If our swap operation gets back a 0, that means the lock wasn't previously held, and we've now set it.
 If it's not a 0, we have to try again.
 For either outcome, we set the value of the lock to 1.
 If someone else held it already, we don't effectively change it, since it would be 1 already.
 This tight little loop continues until whoever else got in first releases the lock, which is done like this: